Eleonora-iannone/Axeptio-Flutter-SDK-Integration/README.md

 }
 ```
 ***
-# SDK and Mobile App Responsibilities
+# 4. 🗂SDK and Mobile App Responsibilities

 The Axeptio SDK and your mobile application each have distinct responsibilities in the consent management process: